Sylius/Sylius/UPGRADE-1.13.md

 1. The interface `Sylius\Component\Core\SyliusLocaleEvents` has been deprecated and will be removed in Sylius 2.0.

+1. The `Sylius\Bundle\CoreBundle\EventListener\CustomerReviewsDeleteListener` has been removed as it was not used.

 ### Configuration

 1. To ease customization we've introduced attributes for some services in `1.13`: